jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 System update control is critical in enterprise, administrators need the control to be able to force updates on devices, postpone updates, and schedule them for outside of working hours.

-Application update control may be just as important, whether to update immediately, over WiFi only, not at all or during a scheduled time slot.
+Application update control may be just as important, whether to update immediately, over Wi-Fi only, not at all or during a scheduled time slot.

 Android does all of this, providing complete, granular control over when and how updates occur for managed devices to ensure devices remain secure, or to offer a little extra time for testing before initiating a corporate roll-out.
 Samsung’s e-FOTA service takes this a step further, offering the ability to target a particular OS version until such time later versions have been validated by the business.